wildfly-extras/wildfly-camel/examples/README.md

 ### Prerequisites

 Please refer to the project [README documentation](../README.md) for information on how to build and test the project.
 Please take into consideration the minimum Java and Maven requirements.
+The examples also require a running application server with the wildfly-camel subsystem deployed.

 ### Running Examples

 Each example aims to be interactive to help you learn how to get started with the WildFly Camel Subsystem.
-Each example can be started by changing into the example source directory and running `mvn clean wildfly:run`.
+Each example can be accessed by changing into the example source directory, building the project `mvn clean install` and then deploying to a running application server `mvn install -Pdeploy`.

+Examples can be undeployed from a running application server by running `mvn install -Pdeploy`.